librematch/delta-play-replay/README.md

-# aoe2rd (AoE2DE Replay Delta)
+# Delta Play Replay

-A (hobby) project to communicate with the gRPC api exposed by AoE2DE during replays and creating a new replay format `*.aoe2rd` for Age of Empires II:
+A (hobby) project to communicate with the gRPC api exposed by e.g. AoE2DE during replays and creating a specification and tooling for a new replay format `*.dlpr` for Age of Empires II: Definitive Edition (AoE2DE) and other games.
-Definitive Edition (AoE2DE).

 ## Background

-The existing CaptureAge (CA) replay system utilizes an internal format (`*.carz`) to play recorded games.
+The existing CaptureAge (CA) replay system utilizes an internal format (`*.cars/*.carz`) to play recorded games.
 This format supports backward compatibility with older recorded games, allowing them to be replayed without running the original AoE2DE simulation.
-However, the `*.carz` format is primarily designed for internal debugging purposes and in-memory use.
-It is not easily accessible to the broader community, and it is not designed to be shared or stored for long periods.
+However, the `*.cars/*.carz` formats are currently primarily designed for internal debugging purposes and in-memory use.
+It is not easily accessible to the broader community, and it is not clear if it's designed to be shared or stored for long periods.

-The goal is to create a new, standardized replay format `*.aoe2rd` that accommodates the requirements for efficient storage, improved replay functionalities, and broader community support.
+The goal is to create a new, standardized replay format `*.dlpr` that accommodates the requirements for efficient storage, improved replay functionalities, and broader community support.
+Or in case, the original formats are already designed for long-term storage, to create a specification and tooling around it.

 ## Goals

-- create a specification and tooling around a delta-based replay format `*.aoe2rd` for AoE2DE, that doesn't break each new game engine version
+- create a specification and tooling around a delta-based replay format `*.dlpr` for AoE2DE, that doesn't break each new game engine version

 - automate the conversion process of recorded games to this delta-based replay format from game engine versions since the release of AoE2DE